wilhelmbismarck/wL/files/README.md

 The design goals of wL emphasize elementary simplicity, generality, stability, and usability across all programming language.
 Plus, wL format does not contain no data specialisation or typing, for a linear read.

-Consider checking the [GitHub rep](https://github.com/wilhelmbismarck/wL/) to get a full documentation.

 ## Packages

 `wLpylib` itself does not coutain any function, class.